-- MPHA has not brought this plan to residents, and instead brought it straight to the city without resident input. - This violates HUD policy, as well as city, state, and federal rules and laws about public participation. - They talk about resident input from design to implementation, but this has never happened. - In addition, they have violated their own guiding principles, which they also passed without resident input or approval. - In the chart, they say they are going to provide resident input for a "Relocation Rights Contract," "Land Use Restriction Agreement," "Redevelopment Choices in Support of the Mission" and "resident and legal services engaged in development of documents."
-Each of these pieces will displace residents. - "Relocation Rights Contract" means that residents will be displaced. - "Land Use Restriction Agreement" means the removal of Declarations of Trust ("DOT") that keeps public housing public and prohibits from being privatized.
-MPHA already asked HUD permission to waive DOT if the city government, and residents approve, but the decision from HUD is still pending. - "Redevelopment Choices in Support of the Mission" means privatizing public housing through Section 8. - MPHA has failed to explain what "Resident and Legal Services Engaged in Development of Documents" means.
+- In addition, they have violated their own guiding principles, which they also passed without resident input or approval. - In the chart, they say they are going to provide resident input for a "Relocation Rights Contract," "Land Use Restriction Agreement," "Redevelopment Choices in Support of the Mission" and "resident and legal services engaged in development of documents."
+Each of these pieces will displace residents. - "Relocation Rights Contract" means that residents will be displaced. - "Land Use Restriction Agreement" means the removal of Declarations of Trust "DOT" that keeps public housing public and prohibits from being privatized.
+MPHA already asked HUD permission to waive DOT if the city government, and residents approve, but decision from HUD is still pending. - "Redevelopment Choices in Support of the Mission" mean privatizing public housing through Section 8. - MPHA has failed to explain what "Resident and Legal Services Engaged in Development of Documents" means.
 It shows that they plan on using MPHA lawyers to make people sign documents that will displace them as they have done in the past.
-Residents will not have access to independent legal advice that will represent them because MPHA knows that residents cannot afford this. - This is how the system takes advantage of poor people, people who don't speak English, and people who don't have the legal expertise to understand MPHA documents. - MPHA also talks about "Property Plans" which means that MPHA has individual property plans, which they are not sharing with residents.
+Residents will not have access to independent legal advice that will represent them because MPHA knows that residents cannot afford this. - This is how the system takes advantage of poor people, people who don't speak English, and people who don't have the legal expertise to understand MPHA documents.
+MPHA also talks about "Property Plans" which means that MPHA has individual property plans, which they are not sharing with residents.
 Some residents are being told they have to move out, and there is no transparency about their plans.